Phu Quoc Visa & Entry

 Phu Quoc SEZ visa-free rules explained

-Phu Quoc is a Special Economic Zone (SEZ) under Vietnamese law, which grants all foreign passport holders 30-day visa-free access when entering directly.
-This page explains the rules clearly — who qualifies, the conditions, and what happens with mainland Vietnam connections.
+Phu Quoc is a Special Economic Zone (SEZ) under Vietnamese law, which grants all foreign passport holders 30 days visa-free when entering directly.
+This page explains the rules clearly: who qualifies, the conditions, and what happens with mainland Vietnam connections.

 Core rules